Wedding Venue Feature: Inn at Middletown

 Inn at Middletown Wedding Costs

-The following are standard for weddings at Inn at Middletown:
+The following are standard for gatherings at this city wedding venue:

 - Linens, centerpieces, and candles